2024

 2- Assessment in Psychopathology

-3- Classification and diagnosis in Psychopathology
+3- The classification and the diagnosis in Psychopathology

 4- Psychopathological semiology